ff6347/batch-find-and-replace/README.md

 See the progit documentation on submodules [here](http://git-scm.com/book/ch6-6.html).

+To build the release script with all files but together use [grunt](http://gruntjs.com/)

+You need nodejs installed.
+Then run

+    npm install

+in the root of the project.
+Then run grunt

+    grunt

+This should build the whole script into the build folder.

 ##prerequisites
 1. make sure you have a toml file.
 2. make sure the toml file is next to the script.